shbatm/MMM-KeyBindings/README.md

 1. Toggle the monitor on/off when the Bluetooth remote's Home button is long-pressed (requires MMM-Remote-Control to handle command)
 2. Change the slides in [MMM-Carousel w/ Slide Navigation](https://github.com/shbatm/MMM-Carousel) when the left or right buttons are pushed.
+3. Exit whatever mode you're in, back to DEFAULT when Return is long pressed.

 ```js
 actions: [{